outbounder/organic-express-response/README.md

 Optionally the middleware

-  * intercepts errors from the request - response chain and sends them as response in case they define `response error properties`
+  * intercepts errors/exceptions from the request - response chain and sends them as response in case they define `response error properties`
     * or pass the control flow to followup error middleware functions.

 ## response properties